UgonmaAjie/M365-Admin-Projects/Implementing Phishing Protection in M365/Documentation.md

 * Improved email security and filtering capabilities.
 * Enhanced user authentication and access controls.

+## Challenges Faced
+During the implementation of Microsoft 365 security and compliance solutions, I encountered two significant challenges that tested my problem-solving skills:

+1. I lacked the necessary administrative permissions to configure DKIM, DMARC, and SPF for email authentication.
+2. Inability to access Threat Explorer due to licensing restrictions.

+This limitation prevented me from fully securing the Microsoft 365 environment and mitigating potential security threats.

+## Recommendations
+To overcome these challenges, I recommend the following:

+- Obtain the necessary administrative permissions to configure and implement security features.
+- Ensure that all configuration settings are accessible and properly configured.
+- Prioritize the implementation of email authentication to prevent spoofing and Threat Explorer to enhance the organization's security posture.

+By addressing these challenges, the organization can significantly improve its security posture and reduce the risk of security threats.

 ## Summary of Actions Taken

 Feature                              |           Configuration